swagger-akka-http/swagger-akka-http/README.md

 ### Release Version

-The jars will soon be hosted on [sonatype](https://oss.sonatype.org) and mirrored to Maven Central.
+The jars are hosted on [sonatype](https://oss.sonatype.org) and mirrored to Maven Central.
 Swagger-akka-http is built against scala 2.10 and 2.11.
 Snapshot releases are also hosted on sonatype.

 ```
 libraryDependencies += "com.github.swagger-akka-http" %% "swagger-akka-http" % "0.6.2"